European shares boosted by U.S. data

 LONDON, March 26 (Reuters) - European shares edged higher on Tuesday as the market focused on data showing continued gradual improvement in the U.S. economy, with the implications of a Cyprus bailout remaining unclear.

-The FTSEurofirst 300 provisionally closed up 0.2 percent at 1,188.89, after a see-saw session which saw investors unsettled by concern that a rescue plan for Cyprus might turn out to be a template for other euro zone economies requiring bailouts.
+The FTSEurofirst 300 ended up 0.2 percent at 1,188.57, after a see-saw session which saw investors unsettled by concern that a rescue plan for Cyprus might turn out to be a template for other euro zone economies requiring bailouts.

 Brightening the mood, data showed demand for long-lasting U.S. manufactured goods surged in February, suggesting factory activity continued to expand at a moderate pace, even though a gauge of planned business spending slipped.